traintastic/traintastic/manual/traintasticmanual/en-us/gettingstarted/start-client.md

 When the Traintastic client is started a *connect to server* dialog will appear.
 The Traintastic client will automatically search the local network for running Traintastic servers.
-Usally there is only one Traintastic server running, connect to it by clicking on the *Connect* button.
+Usually there is only one Traintastic server running, connect to it by clicking on the *Connect* button.
-When successful the dialog will disapear and the main application dialog becomes active.
+When successful the dialog will disappear and the main application dialog becomes active.

 ## Main menu